Using the Timing Schedule How to use the Timing Schedule feature to view and manage group pacing

 • Data Directory

-How to Use the Data Directory The Data Directory allows you to create and manage custom data fields to capture additional player and round information.
-This enhances the detail and flexibility of your reporting and analytics.
-Accessing the Data ...
+How To Use The Data Directory The Data Directory allows you to create and manage custom data fields to capture additional player and round information for reporting or analytical purposes.
+Accessing The Data Directory Click the Tagmarshal icon at the ...

 • Tagmarshal 2Way Mobile Screens information and 2Way Mobile app use for Players